Are mentor programs failing us?

 I come from a predominantly Asian family and consider myself to be very familiar with the concept of arranged marriages.
 Two well-intentioned sets of parents compare and contrast notes on their first-born sons and daughters and then strike a dowry deal.
 They spit into their hands, shake firmly and then the son and daughter destiny is sealed.
 That might have worked a few hundred years ago, the MadMen-esque style of HR had its heyday, but times are a changing and mentorship programs need to keep with these times.

 Yes, there are mentor programs that have the applicants on both ends fill-out informational cards so a match can be found for goals and skill sets.
 Yes, some mentorship programs will have the organizer’s interview potential participants face-to-face for personality.
 But when was the last time participants were able to interview their potential match for the all-important chemistry fit?
 Without a face-to-face meeting, we are really just setting up a blind date with the expectation of marriage on that first date.
 AKA arranged marriage from the mid-evil times, heavy on the mid-evil.

-Hopefully, I have provided food for thought as to how the mentorship program process looks from a different point of view and show how these well-intentioned programs can use some updating.
+Hopefully, I have shown how the mentorship program process looks from a different point of view.
+Maybe we think about how differently about how we set these programs up.
 Next week, HRNasty outlines how he sets up the Mother of All Mentor Programs and brings these well-intentioned programs to the present day.

 See you at the after party,